-It seems plausible that, by taking the multiple dispersal mechanism into consideration, the degree realism of models simulating plant disease development will increase considerably.
-The next section discusses by applying the multiple dispersal a model which, mechanism in combination with randomization of lesion initialization, allows to simulate life а real phenomenon - the appearance of daughter foci.
+It seems plausible that, by taking the multiple dispersal mechanism into consideration, the degree of realism of models simulating plant disease development will increase considerably.
+The next section discusses a model which, by applying the multiple dispersal mechanism in combination with randomization of lesion initialization, allows to simulate a real life phenomenon - the appearance of daughter foci.